 Option 5: Become Thai!

+Not to be considered part of most people’s investment strategy but it is possible to obtain Thai citizenship by naturalisation.
 Start by applying for permanent residency of Thailand after 3 years of continuous residency on a non-immigrant visa.
 Once obtained, after a few years you may then apply for Thai citizenship depending on meeting other criteria, such as Thai language proficiency and knowledge of Thai culture and heritage.

 Can a Foreign National Purchase Condominiums?